Sunflower Trail Festival in Gilliam, Louisiana

 Highway 71 North - The area was settled between 1830 and 1850 by George Hale.
 Just east of Hosston, a steamboat landing was used for selling wood to steamboat captains.
 A ferry was operated on Black Bayou for the distribution of mail up and down North Caddo Parish and into Arkansas until Hale Post Office was chartered in 1890.
 The Post Office was moved to Hosston in 1901.

-• Big Mama's Antiques & Restoration, 6403 Parkway Dr, 318-573-2127 Open!
+• Big Mama's Antiques & Restoration, 6403 Parkway Dr, 318-573-2127.

-• The Old Church House event venue will be hosting The House of Ruth Tearoom 10-3, 15615 Hwy 71, 318-287-3397
+• The Old Church House event venue, 15615 Hwy 71, 318-243-1638 by appt.

 • Former Hosston Elementary School and Singing Pines Recreational Complex event center 318-287-3360.
 An Art Deco design by Shreveport architect Edward F. Neild in 1931 now owned by the Kirby family.
-Will be open for tours.

 • Hosston History Museum in the Hosston Town Hall, 15669 US Hwy 71, 318-287-3225.
-Hosting a Scarecrow display.

 Mira